mightymightys/AttosecondRaytracing/README.md

 A publication of simulations of the beam transport and focusing of high-numerical-aperture XUV attosecond pulses is in preparation and will become the reference that we ask you to cite if you have used this code in your work.

+The detailed documentaion can be found [here](https://mightymightys.github.io/AttosecondRaytracing/ART.html).

+A quickstart documentation will very soon (promised ;-) be added in the following.